-State pilot operations in the Port of New York/New Jersey, the Long Island Sound/Block Island Sound, and the Hudson River District in 2022 are summarized in the ship traffic statistics below:
+State pilot operations in the Port of New York and New Jersey, the Long Island Sound and Block Island Sound, and the Hudson River District from 2020 to 2023 are summarized in the ship traffic statistics below.
+In 2023, arrivals and departures increased by nearly 600 transits, to an astounding 10,927 pilot assignments.

-Arrivals and Departures: New York, Long Island Sound/Block Island Sound & Hudson River:
+Arrivals and Departures for New York, Long Island Sound and Block Island Sound & Hudson River:

 These statistics do not include National Oceanic & Atmospheric Administration, Military Sealift Command and United States Naval vessels; or ocean-going barge traffic and United States flag vessels under enrollment, which do not require a compulsory State pilot.

-Port of New York/New Jersey:
+The type of vessels entering and departing the Port of New York and New Jersey include Container Vessels, Passenger Vessels, Tankers, General Cargo Vessels, and Vehicle Carriers.